-Making winter coffee taste great is easy and fun.
-Gather your favorite ingredients together and add them to your brew.
+Discovering what is winter coffee opens the door to great tasting brew during cold, damp days.
+Gather your favorite ingredients together and add them to your cuppa.

 We all know the feeling.

 Rubbing your hands together, wrapping your arms around yourself, and stomping your feet.
 The tip of your nose is icy cold and you can see your breath.

 There is no better time than winter to enjoy the warmth and comfort of cuddling up with warm socks, a blanket, and something warm to drink.

 Cats, books, and a crackling fire are optional add-ons.